verbb/squeeze/docs/get-started/upgrading-to-signed-downloads.md

-# Upgrading to signed downloads
+# Upgrading to Signed Downloads

 Squeeze now requires authorization for downloads.
 This is a **security** change: anonymous requests can no longer download assets by guessing or iterating asset IDs.

 While the [changelog](https://github.com/verbb/squeeze/blob/craft-5/CHANGELOG.md) lists every change, this guide covers what you need to update in your templates.

-## Who is affected?
+## Who Is Affected?

 You need to update frontend templates if guests download files via Squeeze using raw asset IDs — for example: